doums/coBra/README.md

   \]
 ```

 Preformance is king when we type.
-For that reason you can set `g:coBraMaxPendingCloseTry` to a scpecific value between 0 and any positive value, default 10, max `maxfuncdepth`.
+For that reason you can set `g:coBraMaxPendingCloseTry` to a scpecific value between 0 and `maxfuncdepth`, default 10.
 When you type an openning bracket, before inserting and auto closing it the script looks for a "pending" close bracket that does not have a matching open one.
 If it find one the script simply inserts the open bracket without auto closing it to complete the pair. `g:coBraMaxPendingCloseTry` limits the number of try of this logic.
 ```
 let g:coBraMaxPendingCloseTry = 10
 ```